jugacostase/gtdownloader/paper/paper.md

 Obtaining data from social media is one of the tools researchers use to gain insights on people's perception or preferences on a specific topic.
-Even though getting a representative sample is often very difficult or impossible, the text data available in platforms like Twitter are an important asset in research, especially given that other researchers, politicians, and renowned organizations usually use this platform to spread ideas, plans, and proposals.
+Even though getting a representative sample is often difficult or impossible, the text data available in platforms like Twitter are an important asset in research, especially given that other researchers, politicians, and renowned organizations usually use this platform to spread ideas, plans, and proposals.
 To make this data available to researchers, Twitter developed its own API, which also offers free access for academic research.
 However, dealing with authentication, API calls, and data response handling can be overwhelming for researchers that have little to none experience in coding but still could highly benefit from the nature of this data.
-For this reason we have developed `GTdownloader`, a high level package that offers easy access to the full-archive-search Twitter API endpoint and compiles the retrieved data in standard formats for its further manipulation and analysis.
-Although there are currently other great Python based interfaces to retrieve data from Twitter, we identified that none of them offer a simple approach for little experienced or first time programmers.
-The closest package identified in our search is `TTLocVis`, which also offers geographical data pre-visualization, but it is mostly for static visualizations and focuses mainly in topic modelling, which is out of the `GTdownloader` scope.
+For this reason, we have developed `GTdownloader`, a high level package that offers easy access to the full-archive-search Twitter API endpoint and compiles the retrieved data in standard formats for its further manipulation and analysis.
+Although there are currently other great interfaces to retrieve data from Twitter, such as we identified that none of them offer a simple approach for little experienced or first time programmers.
+The closest package identified in our search is `TTLocVis` [@Kant2020], which also offers geographical data pre-visualization, but it is mostly for static visualizations and focuses mainly on topic modelling, which is out of the `GTdownloader` scope.